CasperEngl/casperengelmann.com/content/home.md

 My name is Casper Engelmann.
 I work with frontend frameworks such as Vue and React.
 On the backend I like to utilize PHP and Node.js.

-In my spare time, I like to watching TV shows and movies.
-About once a month I also race in gokarts with a gokart club I'm part of.
+In my spare time, I like to watch TV shows and movies.
+If you haven't, go watch Outlander!
+About once a month I also race in gokarts, as I'm a member of a gokart club.

 ## Web-Koncept